Technius/play-chat-room-example/README.md

 Play Chat Room Example
 ======================

 This is an example chat room webapp written using Scala and the Play Framework.
-This actually does not have "real" username support yet.

 Communication is handled using WebSockets.
 The server code is very simple: a singleton pair of Enumerator and Channel is used for pushing messages to all of the Iteratees.
 See the [controller code](https://github.com/Technius/play-chat-room-example/blob/master/app/controllers/Application.scala) for more information.